 - With pre-defined domain group memberships.

 - With the ability to distribute printer-friendly passwords to staff points of contact.

 - With the ability PREVIEW all users before they are created.

 To begin using these features, open the Gopher for Users sidebar via the Launch option from the Add-ons Gopher for Users menu, and navigate to the Bulk User Actions tab, and select Create users.
 This will open the Create users workflow stepper and instantiate a new tab in the spreadsheet named "Create New Users."

 The stepper will walk you through populating and validating data within the "Create New Users" tab.
 Populating user info Manually in sheet requires a minimum of Last name and First name.
 Given the formula-powers of Google Sheets, don't be afraid to add your own custom columns, such as Student ID, that may be useful when constructing email addresses, for example.

 In general, exports from 3rd party student or employee information should be handled via the From CSV option.

-For use in User Gopher, CSV data files:
+For use in Gopher for Users, CSV data files: